LassoSoft/LassoGuide/lasso_guide_source/language/traits.rst

 -------

-The member methods that a trait provides are specified similarly to the public section of a data type definition.
-The section begins with the reserved word "provide", which is followed by a comma-separated list of member method definitions.
+The member methods that a trait provides are specified similarly to the public section of a type definition.
+The :dfn:`provide` section begins with the keyword ``provide``, which is followed by a comma-separated list of member method definitions.
 The member list has the same form as custom method definitions.
 Each method is defined using a signature, the association operator (``=>``), and an expression or code block that defines the implementation of the method.